NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 Static object.
 Holds any service offered by a provider company.
 Links to multiple ***serviceOptionRequests*** from bookers (1:n link) and multiple ***serviceOption***s (1:n link) generated for any ***serviceOptionRequest*** linked to it.
 Includes datafields ***serviceName*** and ***serviceProvider***.
 POSTed and hosted by the service provider.

-Versioning is necessary when the service offered changes and, as of this draft, to be handled via audit trail.
+Versioning is necessary when the service offered changes and is, as of this draft, to be handled via audit trail.

 Additionally, data fields ***serviceType*** and ***serviceDescription*** may be added to categorize services in company-specific or yet-to-be-defined industry-wide categories and to provide bookers with more in-detail human-readable information respectively.